Third Macedonian War: Pursuit of Perseus

-Aftermath: the partition of Macedon
+Aftermath

-Aemilius sent his son, Quintus Fabius Maximus, who had returned from Rome, to sack two cities: Agassae, which revolted after it had surrendered to the consul and asked for an alliance with Rome, and Aeginium, which refused to believe the Roman victory and killed some Roman soldiers who entered the town.
+Aemilius sent his son, Quintus Fabius Maximus, who had returned from Rome, to sack Agassae, which revolted after it had surrendered to the consul and asked for an alliance with Rome, and Aeginium, which refused to believe the Roman victory and killed Roman soldiers who entered the town.
 Lucius Postumius was sent to sack Aeniae "because of its obstinacy".

 Commissioners were sent to Macedon and to Illyria.
-Livy wrote that the senate resolved that the Macedonians and Illyrians should be free "so that it might be clear to all the world that the arms of Rome did not carry slavery to the free, but on the contrary freedom to the enslaved; and also that amongst those nations which enjoyed liberty, the security and permanence of their liberty rested under the protection of Rome."
-This had to do with the self-image the Romans liked to have and with propaganda, rather than reality.
+Livy wrote that the senate resolved that the Macedonians and Illyrians should be free "so that it might be clear to all the world that the arms of Rome did not carry slavery to the free, but on the contrary freedom to the enslaved; and also that amongst those nations which enjoyed liberty, the security and permanence of their liberty rested under the protection of Rome".
+This served Romans' self-image and as propaganda.
 The contracts for working the rich mines of Macedon and the leases of the royal domains were scrapped and were put under Roman tax collectors.
-The pretext was that without them “the law lost its authority or the subjects their liberty” and that the Macedonians were unable to work the mines themselves because those in charge would line their pockets and this could cause unrest.
+The pretext was that without them "the law lost its authority or the subjects their liberty” and that the Macedonians were unable to work the mines themselves because those in charge would line their pockets and this could cause unrest.
 Ironically, the Roman tax collectors became notorious for lining their pockets.
-The Macedonian national council was abolished with the excuse that this was intended to prevent a demagogue from flattering the “mob” and turn the freedom granted by the Romans into a “dangerous and fatal licence.”
-Macedon was to be divided into four republics, each with its own council which would have to pay Rome a tribute which was half of what used to be paid to the king.
+The Macedonian national council was abolished with the excuse that this was intended to prevent a demagogue from flattering the "mob” and turn the freedom granted by the Romans into a "dangerous and fatal licence.”
+Macedon was to be divided into four client republics: Amphipolis, Thessalonica, Pella, and Pelagonia, each with its own council which would have to pay Rome a tribute which was half of what used to be paid to the king.
 The same regulations applied to Illyria.
 More definite arrangements were to be made by the commissioners.